-If you do, turn it on, set it to 915 MHz/ID=0, and see if you get a fix.
+If you do, turn it on, set it to 915 MHz/ID=0 (or if you have an International version, whatever the default frequency/ID is for that region), and see if you get a fix.
 If the orange LED on the Eggfinder Mini is blinking, you should see a fix on the LCD receiver almost immediately.
 If it's not, you'll probably see the green light on the LCD receiver's RF module blinking, and the LCD display will say "Waiting for Fix".
 Be patient... it may take a few minutes for the Eggfinder Mini to pick up enough satellite signal to get a fix.